 Sexuality, culture and identity

-By specifically focusing on Asian cultures, students will be introduced to readings that cover feminisms, gay and lesbian studies, queer theory, and contemporary sociological theories on the body.
-At the end of this course, students will come to understand how political their sexual life is, namely ender politics, sexual politics, body politics, and politics of intimacy.
-Key lecture topics include feminisms and feminist movements, transgenderism and intersexuality, beauty myth, HIV/AIDS, homosexuality, sexual morality and religion, sexual rights, LGBTIQ+ movements, disability and sexuality, sex work, pornography, urban space of desire, BDSM, sexual violence, and sexuality education.
+At the end of this course, students will come to understand how political their sexual life is, namely gender politics, sexual politics, body politics, and politics of intimacy.
+Key topics include feminisms and feminist movements, transgenderism and intersexuality, beauty myth, HIV/AIDS, homosexuality, sexual morality and religion, sexual rights, LGBTIQ+ movements, disability and sexuality, sex work, pornography, BDSM, and urban space of desire.

 Course learning outcomes